lastzero/tweethog/README.md

 =========================================================

-This tool provides an easy way to stream, filter and optionally like tweets based on topic, language and user preferences.
+This tool provides an easy way to stream, filter and optionally like tweets based on topic, language and user profile.
 It is similar to commercial SaaS offerings such as TweetFull, RoboLike or Twitfox.
 However...

 * TweetHog is free, fast and doesn't require setting up a server